 - Unsubscribe rate (ave. % in the market 0.21%)

-The Click Map enriches delivery reports with a visual view of the clicks on your newsletter.
-You easily can see what products, images, call to action buttons were clicked most.
+Click Map enriches delivery reports with a visual view of the clicks on your newsletter.
+You can easily see which products, images, and CTA buttons were clicked most.